-Erika Blanc (real name: Enrica Colombatto) was born on 23 July 1942 in Gargnano sul Garda (Brescia).
-She lived the first years of his childhood in the hamlet of Villa di Gargnano.
+Erika Blanc (real name: Enrica Colombatto) was born on 23 July 1942 in Gargnano sul Garda (Brescia, IT).
+She lived the first years of her childhood in the hamlet of Villa di Gargnano.
 The family has distant Swedish origins.
-The father Roberto, one of the founders of the famous "Centomiglia sailing regatta", performs in a company of amateurs and when a child's role is needed, it is little Enrica who takes part.
+The father Roberto, one of the founders of the famous "Centomiglia sailing regatta", performs in a company of amateurs actors, and when a child's role is needed, it is little Enrica who takes part.

-After the war, the Colombattos sold the small house in which they lived for little money and, at the suggestion of a shrewd Valtellina grandmother - dedicated to a small smuggling and living in France - moved to the Pyrenees, where Enrica learned the languages: French and Spanish.
-While her father moves on as an expert on plant grafts, assisted by his wife, the quiet Hilda, her brother Alessandro becomes an instrumentalist and after having tried in vain to have her study music, he finds work as a conductor at the Casino Barrière Montreux in Switzerland.
+After the war, her father sold the small house in which they lived for little money and, at the suggestion of a shrewd Valtellina grandmother - dedicated to a small smuggling and living in France - moved to the Pyrenees, where Erika learned French and Spanish.
+While her father moves on as an expert on plant grafts, assisted by his wife, the quiet Hilda, her brother, Alessandro, becomes an instrumentalist and after having tried in vain to have her study music, he finds work as a conductor at the Casino Barrière Montreux in Switzerland.

-Together with the director, she initially moved to Paris, where he made ends meet photographing tourists with a Polaroid received as a gift from a friend, while she became a model for Marie Claire.
-They then find work alongside Carosone's drummer, as a presenter and dancer in the curtain raiser. «I had learned an erotic number in Switzerland, they immediately took us.
-If they had known mine!» - recalls the artist.
+Together with the director, she initially moved to Paris, where he do a little business photographing tourists with a Polaroid received as a gift from a friend, while she became a model for Marie Claire.
+They then find work alongside Carosone's drummer, as a presenter and dancer in some shows. «I had learned an erotic number in Switzerland, they immediately took us.
+If they had known mine!» - recalls Erika.

-At the suggestion of another grandmother, of Piedmontese origins, she adopts the latter's surname, Blanc (a family very common in the Franco-Italian areas adjoining Mont Blanc), in the pseudonym Erica Blanc.
+At the suggestion of another grandmother, of Piedmontese origins, she adopts the latter's surname, Blanc (very common in the Franco-Italian areas adjoining Mont Blanc), in the pseudonym of Erica (initially with "c") Blanc.

 The couple moves again.
-Now in Milan, where Erica still works as a model.
-Later they leave for Rome, where she arrives in the world of photo-novels.
-At the beginning of the Sixties, she received a working proposal as a soubrette in the historic Teatro 2000 in Naples, temple of the Neapolitan scene, for the magazine of Gegè Di Giacomo.
-In this way he invented a number where he danced with her husband, holding a little bird on her shoulder.
+Now in Milan, where Erika still works as a model.
+Later they leave for Rome, where she come to the world of photo-novels.
+At the beginning of the Sixties, she received a working proposal as a soubrette in the historic Teatro 2000 in Naples, temple of the Neapolitan scene, for the variety of Gegè Di Giacomo.
+This time she invented a number where she dances with her husband, holding a little bird on her shoulder.
 Back in Rome, she resumed the path of photo-novels.

-Her is certainly not the comfortable life of a diva of the variety: «I was hungry, I went ahead to cappuccinos and I smoked Alfa» - she said smiling.
+This is certainly not the comfortable life of a diva of the variety: «I was hungry, I went ahead to cappuccinos and I smoked Alfa (cheap cigarettes)».
 While strolling through the streets of the city, a gentleman approaches her, giving her a role - which she then knew to be that of a cocaine addict - in a De Laurentiis production for a film by Tinto Brass (Il disco volante - 1964); an offer which, however, must refuse, given the commitments previously made with the photonovels.

-Without a manufacturer's guarantee to cover her back and relying solely on her abilities, she inaugurates a thriving cinema season, above all of genre, which will lead her to appear in more than 100 productions, as a willing and never repetitive actress, though trapped, in a certain sense, in her character of "red haired femme-fatale", in a labyrinth made of "minor" productions.
+Without the help of a patron, that is a producer, and relying solely on her abilities acquired in the field, therefore without an actor school preparation, she inaugurates alike a thriving cinema season, above all of genre, which will lead her to appear in many movies, but often trapped, in a certain sense, in a labyrinth made of "minor" productions.

-On August 3, 1970 the daughter Barbara was born (future actress and protagonist of the youth cult-movie Sposerò Simon Le Bon - 1986).
-A few years later, Erika will leave her director husband, remaining on excellent terms anyway.
+On August 3, 1970 her firstborn was born, Barbara, future actress and protagonist of the youth cult-movie Sposerò Simon Le Bon (1986).
+A few years later, Erika will leave her director husband, remaining on excellent terms anyway with him.

 The Seventies are the richest in cinema events.
-She interprets the thrilling La notte che Evelyn uscì dalla tomba (1971) by Emilio P. Miraglia, the Italo-Belgian cult horror movie La terrificante notte del Demonio (1971) by Jean Brismée, from the bests, and the erotic thrillers La rossa dalla pelle che scotta (1972) by Renzo Russo, Amore e morte nel giardino degli Dei (1972) by Sauro Scavolini, Giorni d’amore sul filo di una lama (1973) by Giuseppe Pellegrini, and the German film on inquisitions and torture Le streghe nere, a.k.a.
-Hexen geschändet und zu Tode gequält (1973) by Adrian Hoven.
+From the bests, she interprets the Giallo La notte che Evelyn uscì dalla tomba (1971) by Emilio P. Miraglia and the Italo-Belgian cult horror La terrificante notte del Demonio (1971) by Jean Brismée.
+The lesser known, but equally interesting erotic thrillers, follow: La rossa dalla pelle che scotta (1972) by Renzo Russo, Amore e morte nel giardino degli Dei (1972) by Sauro Scavolini, Giorni d’amore sul filo di una lama (1973) by Giuseppe Pellegrini, and the German film on inquisitions and torture Hexen geschändet und zu Tode gequält a.k.a.
+Le streghe nere (1973) by Adrian Hoven.

 She then took part in the emerging trend of erotic cinema, moving from comedy-sexy to films with higher eros content: from Primo tango a Roma… storia d’amore e d’alchimia (1973) by Lorenzo Gicca Palli, to Bruna, formosa, cerca superdotato (1973) by Alberto Cardone; from Bello come un arcangelo (1974) by Alfredo Giannetti, with Lando Buzzanca, to Lʻammazzatina (1975) by Ignazio Dolce; from Giochi erotici di una famiglia per bene (1975) by Francesco Degli Espinosa, to La portiera nuda (1976) by Luigi Cozzi; from La padrona è servita (1976) by Mario Lanfranchi to L’amantide (1977) by Amasi Damiani.